- What is the deadline to submit applications?

 The submission deadline is March 26, 2021.
 The online system will close at 5pm Central Time on this date.

 By early July a notification will be sent to the contact person listed on your application.

 The application requires both a project budget and a list of matching funds (secured and pending).

-Eligible applicants include municipalities, townships, counties, park districts, conservation districts and forest preserve districts within ComEd’s service territory (please see map) in the following counties: Boone, Bureau, Carroll, Cook, DeKalb, DuPage, Ford, Grundy, Henry, Iroquois, Jo Daviess, Kane, Kankakee, Kendall, Lake, LaSalle, Lee, Livingston, Marshall, McHenry, Ogle, Rock Island, Stephenson, Whiteside, Will, Winnebago and Woodford.
+Eligible applicants include townships, counties, park districts, conservation districts, forest preserve districts, and municipalities-including municipal entities such as water reclamation districts- within ComEd’s service territory (please see map) in the following counties: Boone, Bureau, Carroll, Cook, DeKalb, DuPage, Ford, Grundy, Henry, Iroquois, Jo Daviess, Kane, Kankakee, Kendall, Lake, LaSalle, Lee, Livingston, Marshall, McHenry, Ogle, Rock Island, Stephenson, Whiteside, Will, Winnebago and Woodford.
 Non-profit organizations and all other units of government not mentioned above (such as schools, school districts, and housing authorities) are ineligible, but are encouraged to partner with an eligible applicant.